lonycell/grafana.v7/docs/sources/administration/metrics.md

 weight = 8
 +++

-# Internal Grafana metrics
+# Internal ThingSPIN metrics

-Grafana collects some metrics about itself internally.
-Grafana supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.
+ThingSPIN collects some metrics about itself internally.
+ThingSPIN supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.

-For more information about configuration options related to Grafana metrics, refer to [metrics]({{< relref "../installation/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../installation/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../installation/configuration.md" >}}).
+For more information about configuration options related to ThingSPIN metrics, refer to [metrics]({{< relref "../installation/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../installation/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../installation/configuration.md" >}}).

 ## Available metrics

-When enabled, Grafana exposes a number of metrics, including:
+When enabled, ThingSPIN exposes a number of metrics, including:

-* Active Grafana instances
+* Active ThingSPIN instances
 * Number of dashboards, users, and playlists
 * HTTP status codes
 * Requests by routing group
-* Grafana active alerts
+* ThingSPIN active alerts
-* Grafana performance
+* ThingSPIN performance

-## Pull metrics from Grafana into Prometheus
+## Pull metrics from ThingSPIN into Prometheus

-These instructions assume you have already added Prometheus as a data source in Grafana.
+These instructions assume you have already added Prometheus as a data source in ThingSPIN.

-1. Enable Prometheus to scrape metrics from Grafana.
+1. Enable Prometheus to scrape metrics from ThingSPIN.
 In your configuration file (`grafana.ini` or `custom.ini` depending on your operating system) remove the semicolon to enable the following configuration options:

    ```
    # Metrics available at HTTP API Url /metrics